nghoa/beeMapBeeWare/docs/week2.md

       - Input validation => Sanization approach (Reference: https://dev.to/mrkanthaliya/validating-and-sanitizing-user-inputs-on-python-projects-rest-api-5a4)
         - Special characters escape
         - maybe using prepared statements

+    - Saving to datastore is only done when two valid floating point numbers (latitude, longitude) are send to be saved.
+    - Input json schema is not validated yet so it's possible to manually build a json list post request instead of object which leads to program crashing (probably, not tested).

 2. Broken authentication
     - Done: flask-login package implemented
       - implemented token authentication => prevent partially impersonation attacks